syncfusion/blazor-docs/src/grid/datagrid/how-to/provide-custom-data-source-and-enable-filter-option-for-drop-down-list.md

----
-title: "Provide custom data source and enable filter option for DropDownList"
-component: "DataGrid"
-description: "Learn how to provide custom data source and enable filter option for DropDownList"
----

 # Provide custom data source and enable filter option for DropDownList

 You can provide custom data source and enable filter option for DropDownList while performing DataGrid editing by using the [`Edit`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) params property.